DaJoker29/worldbuilding-project-omd/Places/Xenavere Manor.md

 # Cover Art
 ![[Pasted image 20240331000901.png]]
 # Overview

-- Randomly floor plan.
-Roll tables determine where you go next.
+- Randomly generated floor plan.
+Essentially a labyrinth.
-	- Essentially a labryinth with random boss encounters.
 - Chance to roll one of the mini-boss encounters.
 Otherwise, every room is randomly generated (either a trap, mobs, loot, or respite).

 ![[Pasted image 20240330234241.png]]